Philips (Norelco) S9000 Prestige Review (New Version) – Powerful And Comfortable

 The Philips S9000 Prestige follows this trend of higher performance (for a rotary-style shaver) that is top of the range within the Philips lineup.
 Obviously, it comes at a cost!

-It’s certainly a very comfortable and efficient shaver that’s designed very well.
+It’s certainly a very comfortable and efficient shaver, well-designed for its purpose.
 However, it’s not going to be the best for every gent that shaves electric style, and some guys just might not need to splash out so much cash.

 Models